 What is the microbiome?

-Studies show that imbalances in the microbiome are associated with intestinal diseases, ranging from acute intestinal infections caused by the bacterium C.difficile, to complicated chronic conditions like inflammatory bowel disease and colorectal cancer.
-The impact of imbalances within the gut microbiome may even reach other parts of the body, with studies linking imbalances in the microbiome to diseases of the brain and nervous system such as Parkinson’s disease and Multiple Sclerosis.
+Over a decade of research has shown that imbalances within the microbiome are associated with a wide range of medical ailments ranging from acute intestinal infections caused by the bacterium C.difficile, to complicated chronic conditions like inflammatory bowel disease and colorectal cancer.
+The impact of imbalances within the intestinal microbiome may even reach other parts of the body, with studies linking imbalances in the microbiome to diseases of the brain and nervous system such as Parkinson’s disease and Motor Neurone Disease.